JonathanWilbur/wildboar-imap-server/README.md

 - [x] Catch errors in non-arguments lexing.
 - [ ] Add `warnings` or `notifications` to storage driver responses and all handlers.
 - [ ] Deduplicate simple handlers
+- [ ] Move schema into command files

 These are not requirements, but may become features of this release: